Squiddleton/Megaten/README.md

 * Typings are designed to be as specific as possible for efficient use.
 * Images originate from the best obtainable picture of the demon found at the current time.
 These will be updated if/when renders are available for many Personas and classic demons.
 * Terms with multiple series-dependent names are given the name from SMTV (e.g. Vitality over Endurance, Light over Bless, Seal over Forget).
 However, Force and Wind remain separated.
+* Kouha/Eiha skills were changed to Hama/Mudo skills since the latter deal damage in the latest installments.

 ## Credits